Miriam Vale: Amenities

 Country Women's Association building, Blomfield Street (October 2022).

 The Miriam Vale Library is at 41 Blomfield Street; it is operated by the Gladstone Regional Council.

 There is a Gladstone Regional Council administration centre at 36 Roe Street.

 The Miriam Vale branch of the Queensland Country Women's Association meets at the QCWA Hall at Blomfield Street.

 St Peter Chanel Catholic Church is at 40 Bruce Highway.

 St Mary's Anglican Church is at 10 Larson Street.
 It is part of the parish of Boyne River within the Anglican Church of Central Queensland.

 Attractions

 Miriam Vale has a nine-hole golf course with small greens and mature gum trees.
-At times in its history the course was stretched to twelve holes but the members and district could not sustain the extra work needed to keep these holes open.
-Miriam vale is the gateway to the Coral Coast of Agnes Waters and 1770.
-The Main street of Miriam Vale, is home to the historical Miriam Vale Cafe.
-The main street boasts a child and dog friendly park.

 Transport

 Miram Vale is on the North Coast railway line and is serviced by the Miriam Vale railway station.